 The first prison building on the site in Shrewsbury was opened to prisoners in 1793.
 There were 204 cells (179 for men and 25 for women).
 Many public executions took place here.

 The first execution at the new gaol took place on Saturday, the 15th of August 1795, when John Smith, aged 25, was hanged for stealing 10 cotton handkerchiefs in the shop of John Miner.
 The last public hanging was of 30 year old Edward Cooper who was executed for murder in 1863.
-From 1902 and to 1961, there were 8 executions that took place inside the prison.
+From 1902 to 1961, there were 8 executions that took place inside the prison.

 The prison still standing housed 330 men and 22 women across two wings.
-The last prisoners vacated the prison in 2013
+The last prisoners vacated the prison in 2013.

 Today you can embark on a guided tour with a former prison officer.
 Hear tales of the crimes committed by the inmates and daily life inside the prison.